thisishiu/Logistic-Digits-from-scratch/README.md

 - Final output uses a softmax-like method to choose the most probable class.

 ### 3. Training
+There is a trained model available in the repo, skip if you don't need to see how it was trained.
 The training logic is built inside the `Z` class (for binary) and `MultinomialLogistic` (for multiclass)

 ```bash